 Sometimes, mentally stepping back into an era is the perfect way to embody it.
-That is exactly what the team and Whitney Muncy of Creative Touches did.
+That is exactly what the team and Whitney Muncy of Emerald Design did.
 Envisioning what an early-1900’s bride would have been able to gather herself, Whitney stuck to a wild and romantic hand-gathered design.
 “The floral pieces were anchored with classic white roses and framed with locally sourced flowers,” says Shillawna, “including snapdragons and tuberoses.
 Wild-growing Queen Anne’s Lace was gathered from local fields, as well as the greens that were used in the bouquets and other floral arrangements.”

 Romantic ambiance was the name of the game when it came to the tablescape.
 The vintage tables and chairs created the perfect backdrop while the place settings featured beautiful carved wooden chargers, antique pink rose china and bronze flatware.
 “We also used pink vintage pressed glass goblets and chalices,” Shillawna explains.
 “Bronze candlesticks with white tapers created a romantic ambiance.
 The cake table was a restored buffet with bronze fixtures and mirror that has been re-purposed into a French memo board.”
 The two-tiered cake finished with white buttercream frosting and fresh flowers was the final touch.